Bernard Parham, chess innovator, passes away

 Photo courtesy of Bernard Parham II

-Parham became famous for the “Matrix System,” which postulated geometric routes toward the king to deliver the quickest checkmate.
-The One of the main ideas of the Matrix is the “Parham Attack” which comes from 1.e4 e5 2.Qh5!
+Parham, who became a National Master in 1975 (not 1992 as indicated by USCF), became famous for the “Matrix System,” which postulated geometric routes toward the king to deliver the quickest checkmate.
+One of the main ideas of The Matrix is the “Parham Attack,” which comes from 1.e4 e5 2.Qh5!
 At first glance, many would see it as a beginner’s attempt at the “Scholar’s Mate,” but he has a more nuanced view of the opening.
 He has published his thoughts in a manual, drawing keen interest on lichess.org, chessgames.com, and chess.com.

 Parham was a lifetime resident of the “Hoosier State” and a contemporary of two African-American legends, Emory Tate and Leroy Muhammad.
 Tate was a six-time Indiana state champion and legendary tactician, while Muhammad spent his glory years as a young phenom in St. Louis before settling in Gary, Indiana.
 These three made wonderful contributions to Black chess history.